Plunderswap/plunderswap-document/developers/ZilNames/README.md

 ## React Integration Example

-For React applications, here's how you might implement hooks to use ZilNames:
+For React applications, here's how you might implement hooks to use ZilNames manually:

 ```jsx
 import { useQuery } from '@tanstack/react-query';